 WPCAMR is also exploring the concept of pollution trading mechanisms as a means of promoting and providing financial incentives for reclamation of mine-scarred lands.
 Carbon sequestration credits, among others, may ultimately be a means to finance reclamation projects.
+We have submitted Growing Greener grant requests in 2004 and 2005 (both unsuccessful) for demonstration projects on how carbon sequestration with reclaiming and revegetating scarred mine lands could act as a model for funding future projects.

 WPCAMR sees operation and maintenance of passive treatment systems as an ongoing issue that needs to be adequately addressed if the Commonwealth is to protect (a) the investments that have been made in passive treatment systems over the years and (b) the environmental improvements that have been made.
-WPCAMR has two Growing Greener funded projects related to this.
+WPCAMR has three Growing Greener funded projects related to this.
 The first is a project that allow the revisiting of 18 projects originally funded by the Coalition in the mid 1990s (using 319 funds) that were some relatively early passive treatment projects in the Commonwealth.
 At the time of funding operations and maintenance were not emphasized.
 There was little attempt by WPCAMR, as a general rule, to monitor how these projects fared over the years.
 The grant allows us to determine the state of each of these projects as well as relevant histories of how they have functioned, the problems they've encountered, and the ongoing operations and maintenance they've received.
-A second Growing Greener funded project has the ultimate aim of providing resources to chemically monitor publicly funded passive treatment systems.
+A second Growing Greener funded project (with follow-on Growing Greener funds) has the ultimate aim of providing resources to chemically monitor publicly funded passive treatment systems.
 The initial funding will allow the establishment of a web-based database that will be used to administer the program and act as both a repository of information and an early warning system to alert users of possible failures of their systems.
 The project will also include a pilot program where laboratory analyses and field analyses are judged side by side to help determine the most cost-effective and pragmatic methods to be used in a full scale program.
 The Coalition will actively look for other opportunities to help ensure that passive treatment systems are adequately maintained.
+WPCAMR is also the fiscal sponsor for DEP's "Quick Response" program which provides funding to watershed groups (through Growing Greener II funding) whose Growing Greener eligible BMPs are in need of immediate repair.
+This new initiative should ultimately save money and preserve environmental quality by addressing problems quickly.